 The Atik 11000, high resolution, large-format cooled CCD astronomy camera

-The Atik 11000 uses the Kodak KAI 11002 CCD, and is available in mono or one-shot colour versions.
-It is difficult to get an impression of just how big the sensor is without seeing it at first-hand, but the graphic is intended to give you some idea.
-The resulting images can be amazingly detailed.
+It is difficult to get an impression of just how big the sensor is without seeing it at first-hand, but the cameras imaging results are amazingly detailed.
 They can be printed out at A3 size or beyond, or simply enjoyed on a computer monitor.

 Common features of the Atik 4000 and Atik 11000